Monitoring Linux with SSH

 1. Optionally, you can enter values in the other fields on this page.
 For more information about the other fields on this page, see the Discovery & Credentials section.

-1. Click the Save button to save the discovery session and then close the Discovery Session Editor window.
+1. Click Save to save the discovery session and then close the Discovery Session Editor window.

 2. The discovery session you created appears at the top of the Discovery Control Panel page.
 Click its lightning-bolt icon () to run the discovery session.